tetracorp/tetracorp.github.io/_posts/2021-10-01-matchpatch.md

 There are 24 different levels.
 When you reach level 25, it just loops around to level 1 again.
 The game seems to continue indefinitely until you run out of lives, at which point you enter the high score chart.
-The high scores aren't saved between plays&mdash;Match Patch doesn't load `dos.library`, which contains the standard file load/safe functions.
+The high scores aren't saved between plays&mdash;MatchPatch doesn't load `dos.library`, which contains the standard file load/safe functions.
 (It only loads `graphics.library`, and only to copy bytes 38-41 (decimal) from the library, which is read once at new game start, I'm not sure what for.)